 - Competitive applicants will have a minimum of a 3.0 grade point average.

-During the 10 week REU fellowship, students will participate in an interdisciplinary, quantitative communication course and hone their technical writing, oral, and poster presentation skills.
-At the end of the fellowship, students present their findings at our annual summer Student Symposium.
-Fellows apply the communication skills they gained in their communications course to oral and poster presentations.
+During the 10 week REU fellowship, all students will participate in a scientific communication course and hone their technical writing, oral, and poster presentation skills.
+In addition, students will participate in a Bioentrepreneurship Workshop and receive advanced training in Microscopy and Bioinformatics.
+At the end of the fellowship, students present their findings at our annual Summer Science Symposium.
 Families and friends are invited to attend.

 Other Funding Sources